-I heard about this book on Spycast.
+I heard about this book on Spycast, the weekly podcast from the International Spy Museum in Washington, D.C.
 It's a great resource for learning about world history, the intelligence and defense communities, policy, techniques, portrayal in the media, and of course books about all aspects of espionage.
-It's the best.
-Put together by Dr. Vince Houghton at the International Spy Museum in Washington, D.C.
+Put together by Dr. Vince Houghton.
+I'm a fan.

-It's a great story, if a bit bittersweet, because as a woman it's work to reckon with yet another instance of one of us being devalued and diminished because of her gender.
-But let's take delight that someone did find this story, did the extensive research, honored her life in great detail, and has made her inspiration available to the world.
+It's a great story, if a bit bittersweet.
+As a woman, it is emotional work to reckon with yet another instance of one of us being devalued and diminished because of her gender.
+But let's take delight that someone did find this story, did the extensive research, honored her life in great detail, and made her inspiration available to the world.

 As I was reading this book, I went back to another book on cryptography that I read, Simon Singh's The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography, to see what I may have read about her, or even him, already.
 The index lists only "Friedman, Colonel William 92-4".
 This is the chapter on the Beale Cipher, Le Chiffre Indéchiffrable, and it describes William as, "the dominant figure in American cryptanalysis during the first half of the twentieth century."
 It goes on to note, "The Friedman archive ... frequently consulted by military historians."

 The only mention of Elizebeth is leading into that information, stating, "...as his wife once said, he believed the ciphers to be of 'diabolical ingenuity, specifically designed to lure the unwary reader.'"